robaro/prova/README.md

 My first repository on GitHub

-This is teh first time I use GitHub
+This is the first time I use GitHub